 If required, you can revert back to the raw data after loading the .mcp file into Shogun Post by using the Restore section of the Marker Editing panel.

 Note that the occlusion fixing algorithm affects all the markers on a subject.
 For this reason you should run occlusion fixing only once: either during capture in Shogun Live, or at the end of data processing in Shogun Post.

-Before you start your review, ensure you can recognize the various types of data that may be displayed in the Perspective view, as listed in the following table.
+Before you start your review, ensure you can recognize the various types of data that may be displayed in the 3D Scene view, as listed below.

 |Symbol in 3D view||Description||Data type|